 If you have docker installed (e.g. using Docker for Mac) you can use the

-datasette package command to create a new Docker image in your local repository containing the datasette app bundled together with your selected SQLite databases:
+datasette package command to create a new Docker image in your local repository containing the datasette app bundled together with one or more SQLite databases:

 datasette package mydatabase.db